BluePraise/woo-wp-install-script/readme.md

 ## Release and Fix Log
 - Scripty now makes a theme directory name for me
 - Turned off the theme deactivation.
 Scripty doesn't understand that yet.
+- Added a dirty remove for twenty* themes